-In affiliate marketing, programs are run on affiliate networks.
-A network acts as trusted intermediary between a merchant and an affiliate.
-For example, networks host merchants’ creative (banners, links, etc.), handle all tracking and reporting, and automatically pay out commissions to affiliates based on the rules set by the brand.
+An affiliate network acts as a trusted intermediary between a brand and an affiliate.
+For example, an affiliate network hosts the brands’ creative (banners, links, etc.), handles all tracking and reporting, and automatically pays out commissions to affiliates based on the rules set by the brand.

-Some merchants believe that it’s in their best interest to run their affiliate programs on multiple affiliate networks.
+Some brands believe that it’s in their best interest to run their affiliate programs on multiple affiliate networks.
 The rationale is that doing so will give them more reach and, ultimately, drive more sales.

-However, for the vast majority of e-commerce merchants, running an affiliate program on multiple networks only serves to add unnecessary cost and complexity.
+However, for the vast majority of e-commerce merchants, running an affiliate program on multiple affiliate networks only serves to add unnecessary cost and complexity.

 Selecting the “right” network for your affiliate program will depend on a variety of factors, so it’s essential to carefully evaluate each one to determine whether or not it will meet your needs.

 Additionally, while an affiliate network can play an important role in connecting your program to affiliates, it’s never enough to just depend on the network.